ramdhanifahmi/blog/content/categories/example-category/_index.md

 ---
-title: Example Category
+title: Tech
-description: A description of this category
+description: All article related to tech that i want to share like programming, websites, etc
 image:

 # Badge style